The old Savor card annual fee wasn’t worth it for me, so I changed my card

 — Katie Kelton

-Katie Kelton is a Senior Writer on Bankrate’s credit cards team, where she brings seven years of experience writing creative and financial content to help cardholders get savvy with their credit.
+Katie Kelton is the Senior Writer on Bankrate’s credit cards team, where she brings eight years of experience writing creative and financial content to help cardholders get savvy with their credit.
 She makes complex topics easy to understand — like how to read Bankrate survey data, maximize your credit card rewards or bump up your credit score.
 Thanks to the cards in her wallet, she hasn’t paid for a flight in months, and each of her (frequent) coffee shop stops puts cash back into her pocket.

 Before Bankrate, Katie wrote for Capital One, where she gained insight on the credit world from a card issuer’s perspective.
 And her career began in marketing, where she learned how to make life’s everyday decisions a little more fun.